PostHog/posthog.com/contents/blog/posthog-vs-ga4.md

 ## Apps and integrations

-Integrations are another major point of difference between GA4 and PosthHog, especially when it comes to importing data.
 Because PostHog is built to be your single source of truth for viewing data, it's very simple to import data from other sources.

-On the other hand, it's hard to import data into GA4 because:
+In contrast, it's hard to import data into GA4 because:

 1. The data type and format you're allowed to [import into GA4](https://support.google.com/analytics/answer/10071301) is restrictive.
 2. You either need to constantly upload CSV files manually, or set up an SFTP server to automatically do this for you.